learn-academy-2019-bravo/ruby-assessments-45acpUSA/ruby.md

 #### 6. How do you feel about testing right now?
 What potential pros/cons/barriers/advantages do you see to implementing BDD in your own code?

 //Your Answer
+I don't feel bad, nor do I feel great about testing.
+What I've heard from the Alpha 19 Cohort is that testing is very important in most of their internship positions and I feel like we breezed through both Jest and RSpec.
+With that being said, it is still hard to know whether we have a strong enough grasp and enough practice with testing because I don't know what the industry expects from us as far as knowledge and experience (essentially, I don't know the metric).
+I personally prefer to know more than I would need to and put in a little more practice before the internships and capstone projects, but there is also a lot more to learn in the curriculum.
+I wouldn't mind extra practice on the side in order to solidify my knowledge and gain more experience.

+As I stated in my response to Question 3, I believe that BDD is extremely important for non-developers.
+BDD is easier for a non-developer to understand because it simply explains how it works without getting into too much of the technical details.
+This also makes, in my opinion, writing BDD tests (contrasted with TDD tests) a lot easier because of the "broad stroke" approach.

+When comparing BDD to TDD, I'm not entirely sure of the barriers or cons of using BDD or when it would be more appropriate to use TDD.
+I remember that Jest is a TDD testing framework and we used it specifically to test functions and nothing else (in the scope of our curriculum).
+On the other hand, RSpec is a BDD testing framework used for classes.
+I believe that when very specific parameters are tested, TDD should be used and BDD when you're testing the general functionality.
+While I believe both Jest and RSpec are unit tests, I think TDD may be used to test functions and methods, while BDD may be used for classes.
+(TDD uses the red, green, refactor methodology while BDD does not).

 //Googled Answer
+According to Google, TDD focuses on the "inside-out" perspective, meaning the tests are created from the developer's perspective.
+In other words, tests are created with specific inputs and outputs in mind.
+On the other hand, BDD focuses on the "outside-in" perspective.
+That means we test behaviors which are related to business outcomes.
+The process is very similar to TDD, and BDD is largely an extension of the TDD methodology.
+The big difference is that BDD requires guidance from developers, testers and users to ensure answers to the "why's" behind a user story.

 #### 7. What is an instance variable in Ruby?
 How is it different from a normal, local variable?